-Following is a collection of easy hikes to introduce new hikers to several spectacular hiking regions in Alberta and British Columbia, Canada.
+Following is a collection of easy hikes introducing new hikers to several spectacular hiking regions in Alberta and British Columbia, Canada.

 It is important to choose appropriate hikes for individual levels of knowledge and skill.
 Following are a few easy hikes worthy of consideration by beginners.
 Nearly anyone can do these short and easy day hikes.